 This dress of around 1937 is made of cool linen.
 Its buttons were a later addition, stitched on by hand in 1985.
 It's part of the costume collection of Killerton, Devon.

-The original tenets of sport, built around physicality, play and social experience, endure in modern sports as we know them today.
-But the formats, fashions and modes of sporting have changed, evolving with society and culture over millennia.
 With the Trust’s fundamental connection to nature and the outdoors, many of our places remain synonymous with sport.
 As home to informal children’s games and organised sports events alike, our places continue the sporting legacies woven into the people, collections and stories that we care for.